FLClab/2-Species-SPLIT-STED/README.md

 # 2 Species SPLIT-STED

 All the codes used to produce figures and analyze data for:
-Enhancing STED Microscopy via Fluorescence Lifetime Unmixing and Filtering in Two-Species SPLIT-STED.
+_Enhancing STED Microscopy via Fluorescence Lifetime Unmixing and Filtering in Two-Species SPLIT-STED._

+ A preprint version of the paper is available <a href="https://doi.org/10.1101/2025.07.17.661952">here</a>.

 The Confocal- and STED-FLIM images of neuronal proteins dataset is available to downlad from the [Zenodo dataset](https://doi.org/10.5281/zenodo.15438494)